FredHutch/pgMAP_pipeline/README.md

 * add step to make directories (for log files and output files) if they don't already exist - or just add those directories to git tracking but ignore their contents?

-* Decide on a consistent file naming strategy
+* decide on a consistent file naming strategy
   * name based on pgRNA/full sample name or just numbers?

 * figure out how to install and successfully idemp (does it have to be added to a user's bashrc?) as part of the pipeline/in a conda environment, or find another demultiplexer that users can download through conda